 - 1. The syllabus has been divided into four Units. - There shall be 9 questions in all.
 The first question is compulsory and shall be short answer type containing 10 short questions spread over the whole syllabus to be answered in about 25 to 30 words each.
 The candidates are required to attempt any 5 short answer type questions.
 Each question will carry 1 mark.
 Rest of the paper shall contain 4 units.
 Each Unit shall have two essay type questions and the candidate shall be given internal choice of attempting one question from each unit -IV in all.
-Each question will carry 10 marks. - For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment. - The paper-setter must put note (2) in the question paper. - 3.
-One question from Unit-IV shall be set on the map.
+Each question will carry 10 marks. - 2.
+For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment.

-- 4. Each essay type question would cover about one-third or one-half of a topic detailed in the syllabus. - 5.
-The distribution of marks for the map question would be as under:
+4. Each essay type question would cover about one-third or one-half of a topic detailed in the syllabus.

-Map : 6 Marks Explanatory Note: 4 Marks
+5. The distribution of marks for the map question would be as under:

+Map:6 MarksExplanatory Note:4 Marks